tbela99/gzip/README.md

 - The web fonts are extracted automatically and preloaded

 # Progressive Web App
-Offline mode capabilities using one of these PWA resource loading strategy:
+Offline mode capabilities using one of these PWA network strategy:
     a.
 Cache only (currently disabled in the settings page)
     b.
 Network only
     c.
 Cache first, falling back to network